 When Bob was hospitalized for 4 days.
 I was pretty much his watcher 24/7.
 I’m sure you guys were asking what’s my role as a watcher?
-Well for one, whenever the doctor prescribed medicine to Bob that’s needed, if the medicine prescribed were not available in the pharmacy downstairs, me being his watcher it’s my job to go out and buy necessary medicine at the drugstore outside the hospital building.
+Well for one, whenever the doctor prescribed medicine to Bob that’s needed, if the medicine prescribed were not available in the pharmacy downstairs, were available in the online pharmacy, me being his watcher it’s my job to go out and buy necessary medicine at the drugstore outside the hospital building.
 The nurses are not allowed to go out and buy the medicine for the patients, so it is really needed to have a watcher for every patient here.

 With Bob, I was pretty much his arms and hands.
 Why I said that, he can’t really move any of his arm and hand.
 It swelled so much that he can’t even get a grip of the glass or utensils using his hands.
 So basically, every time he needs to eat or drink I had to give it to him.
 Some medicine that he was taking orally I had to be the one putting on his mouth.
 He was immobile for a few weeks.
 Luckily the kids were the watchers during daytime at the hospital and the house.